mimoo/mirai-bot/README.md

 # MIRAI BOT

+**Warning: keep reading, this has almost nothing to do with the [MIRAI static analyzer](https://github.com/facebookexperimental/MIRAI)**.

 MIRAI bot is essentially a repository that gets triggered when a new PR gets submitted to the [libra repository](https://www.github.com/libra/libra).

 This allows us to perform github actions on libra without having admin access to the repo.